garaiza-93/nvim/README.md

 # Neovim Configuration

+**Archived as I now use [Nix to configure neovim](https://github.com/garaiza-93/nixos/blob/master/devtools/neovim/neovim.nix).

 My personal Neovim (nvim) setup.
-It's not where I want it just yet, but it's a good starting point for anyone who wants more out of it.
+It's wasn't where I wanted it just yet, but it's a good starting point for anyone who wants more out of it.
 There's a learning curve, but I encourage you to explore.

 On first-time startup, nvim will install lazy and the included plugins.